 Change Users & Groups Login Options preferences on Mac

-If you’re an administrator of your Mac, you can use the Login Options pane of Users & Groups System Preferences to customize how users log in to your Mac.
+If you’re an administrator of your Mac, you can use the Login Options pane of Users & Groups System Preferences to customise how users log in to your Mac.

-To change these preferences, choose Apple menu > System Preferences, click Users & Groups, then click Login Options in the list on the left.
+To change these preferences, choose Apple menu > System Preferences, click Users & Groups , then click Login Options in the list on the left.

 Note: If the lock at the bottom left of the pane is locked , click it to unlock the preference pane.